RTFC Homepage

 New:

-We have the Context menu in File Explorer with two more menu items, with which a direct conversion into Braille and digital audio books is possible.
-In addition to the integration into Microsoft Word and the conversion with the Hypertext Wizard, a third approach is available for the use of RTFC.
-If you hold down the Shift key when calling up the menu items, a dialog will appear to change the default settings.
-This allows you to configure the menu items and determine which format you prefer for each.
-For Braille, you can choose between shorthand, full print or computer Braille.
-With Daisy, you can choose between different types of audio books or simple audio files.
+We have extended the context menu in File Explorer with two additional menu items that allow direct conversion to Braille and digital audiobooks.
+In addition to the integration in Microsoft Word and conversion via the Hypertext Wizard, this provides a third way to use RTFC.
+If you hold down the Shift key while choosing these menu items, a dialog appears for changing the default settings.
+This lets you configure the menu items and specify which format you prefer in each case.
+For Braille, you choose between contracted Braille, uncontracted Braille, or computer Braille.
+For Daisy, you can choose between different types of audiobooks or plain audio files.

 New:

-Select the folder or a file from a daisy book in File Explorer and select the menu item "Performing Book Transfer" from the context menu to load this audio book into your player.
-The only requirement is that you have agreed to the use of the connected daisy player as a target device for the transmission of audio books or have selected it manually.
-Of course, daisy books that were not created with RTFC can also be transferred.
+Select the folder or a file from a Daisy book in File Explorer and choose "Perform book transfer" from the context menu to load this audiobook onto your player.
+The only requirement is that you have agreed to use the connected Daisy player as the target device for audiobook transfer, or have selected it manually.
+Of course, Daisy books that were not created with RTFC can also be transferred.

 New:

-the Choosing a Daisy Player for the automatic book transfer, the link "Select a playback device for Daisy".
-This allows you to select a player not only in the Hypertext Wizard, but also in the default settings for Daisy.
+To select a Daisy player for automatic book transfer, the "Select Daisy playback device" link is now available in the "Target Files" dialog step/tab.
+This makes it possible to select a player not only in the Hypertext Wizard, but also in the default settings for Daisy.

 New:

-if you use the Hypertext Wizard to convert files to Braille or the Portable Document Format, you can use the context menu for the "Next steps" drop-down list to select the Text Import Options call.
-With the help of these options, the conversion can be influenced in order to filter out certain parts of the text and obtain a formatted document for optimal further processing.
+When you use the Hypertext Wizard to convert files to Braille or Portable Document Format, you can now open the text-import options from the context menu of the "Further Steps" drop-down list.
+These options let you influence the conversion in order to filter out certain parts of the text and obtain a formatted document optimized for further processing.

 New:

-with the Braille tag "Conversion according to the e-book standard", a document can be marked as an e-book.
-On the one hand, this eliminates the need to activate the corresponding option in the text profile.
-On the other hand, it allows this option to be turned off and on during the course of a document.
-This is useful if the implementation rules for special notations according to the e-book standard 16 are to be overridden for parts of the document.
+With the Braille tag "Convert according to the e-book standard", a document can be marked as an e-book.
+This means, on the one hand, that the corresponding option no longer needs to be enabled in the text profile.
+On the other hand, it allows this option to be switched on and off in the course of a document.
+This is useful when the conversion rules for special notations according to e-book standard 16 are to be overridden for parts of the document.

 Improvement:

-the automatic book transfer is now executed as a transaction, which means that files that have already been copied are taken back in the event of an abort.
-This prevents incomplete audio books from remaining on your player and consuming storage space.
+Automatic book transfer is now carried out as a transaction, so that files already copied are rolled back in the event of a cancellation.
+This prevents incomplete audiobooks from remaining on your player and taking up storage space.

 Improvement:

-the Font Class Settings now also have an effect on the implementation of annotation brackets in connection with e-book tags.
-This allows, for example, the use of German annotation brackets in English texts when e-book tags are translated into German with the help of font classes.
+Font-class settings now also affect the rendering of note-reference brackets in connection with e-book tags.
+This makes it possible, for example, to use German-style note-reference brackets in English texts, when e-book tags are rendered in German via font classes.

 Improvement:

-with a prohibition of abbreviation before the counter of integer fractions, the alternative notation with a slash instead of the fraction bar is now also used in UEB.
+With a contraction ban before the numerator of integer fractions, UEB now also uses the alternative notation with a forward slash instead of the fraction line.

 Bug fix:

-the distinction between individual signs and individual words in emphasis in UEB had not taken into account the apostrophe as a possible word component.
-Now words introduced with apostrophes, such as in "I've" or "You'll" with the single word character.
+The distinction between single characters and single words for emphasis (highlighting) in UEB did not take the apostrophe into account as a possible part of a word.
+Words introduced with an apostrophe, such as in "I've" or "You'll", are now also marked with the sign for single words.

 Bug fix: